nitsourish/Advanced-RAG-Pipelines/README.md

-# Multimodal-Fusion-RAG
+# Advanced-RAG - This repository is consist of exploratory Notebooks of 2 cutting edge RAG pipelines.
-## Evaluating a Multimodal Fusion RAG Pipeline with Structured Prompting and Image Intelligence
+## A) Evaluating a Multimodal Fusion RAG Pipeline with Structured Prompting and Image Intelligence

 - The whole article can be found at